 What I find interesting is when someone says the best cut of beef for stew or pot roast is a chuck roast, do they mean Chuck Arm Roast, Chuck 7-Bone Roast or Chuck Blade Roast?
 Or does it make a difference?
 I'm not sure.

 Right below the chuck and above the shank is the brisket.
-With many layers of fatty muscles, the best way to cook a whole brisket is moist heat method.
+With many layers of fatty muscles, the best way to cook a whole brisket is the moist heat method.

 If you are looking for the best cut for corned beef, most people will tell you the Flat Half cut.
-It is easier to cut and offers a better presentation although some will tell you the Point Half cut has more flavor.
+It is easier to cut and offers a better presentation, although some will tell you the Point Half cut has more flavor.

 You have the Shank Cross Cuts and the Boneless Shank Cross Cuts.
-Both are extremely tough cuts usually cut perpendicular to the bone approximately 2 inches thick.
+Both are extremely tough cuts, usually cut perpendicular to the bone approximately 2 inches thick.

-- Rib Roast - Large End - the end closer to the Chuck also called the Second Cut
+- Rib Roast - Large End - the end closer to the chuck, also called the Second Cut

-- Rib Roast - Small End - the end closer to the Loin also called the First Cut
+- Rib Roast - Small End - the end closer to the loin, also called the First Cut

 - Rib Steak - Small End